Mitigation Reserves Program

-Located in the Snohomish River Watershed (WRIA 7), in the Snoqualmie River Service Area, the McElhoe-Pearson Mitigation Project will create additional rearing and refuge habitat for salmonid species in the Snoqualmie River and provide needed flood storage capacity.
+Located in the Snohomish River Watershed (WRIA 7), in the Snoqualmie River Service Area, the McElhoe-Pearson Mitigation Project created additional rearing and refuge habitat for salmonid species in the Snoqualmie River and provided needed flood storage capacity.
 This project restored a surface water connection between the Snoqualmie River and a portion of the historic floodplain that has been isolated for over 50 years.
-With the reconnection, this high quality wetland is now accessible to juvenile salmonids.
+With the reconnection, this high quality wetland is now accessible to juvenile salmonids..

 500 linear feet of channel was restored.
 Reconnection created approximately two acres of enhanced off-channel rearing and flood refuge habitat.
 Construction of the McElhoe-Pearson Mitigation Site also included enhancement of the existing wetland, riparian planting, and installation of large wood.

 The McElhoe-Pearson Mitigation Site was specifically constructed to offset impacts associated with WSDOT’s Tokul Creek Emergency Project, which included 15,580 square feet of permanent stream impacts, 10,986 square feet of permanent riparian impacts and the removal of large wood.

 More details on the construction of the mitigation site can be found at the McElhoe-Pearson Project web page.